Human AI Digital Clones

 Personalized Medicine

-ThinkingNode’s Self-Organized Large Reasoning Models™ (SLRM) have been created based on the second generation of MARS (Macro-connectionist Reasoning Reasoning System).
-The first generation of MARS was successfully used in Dr. Pham first AI company (acquired by Nasdaq: EPNY for $637M).
-The SLRMs are built on extensive knowledge bases characterizing cellular structure and function, and then further refined with gene expression data to produce specific Digital BioClones of interest.
-The result is highly unique, powerful cell simulations which are capable of predicting dynamic cellular responses in an unprecedented, scalable digital platform.
+The first generation of SMARTNet™ was successfully used in Dr. Pham first AI company (acquired by Nasdaq: EPNY for $637M).
+The second generation has allowed the development of the Human Cell Reference Reasoning Network based on extensive knowledge bases characterizing cellular structure and function, and then further refined with gene expression data to produce specific human digital clones of interest by combining both data and deep domain knowledge.

 “We’re thrilled to enter this collaboration to advance our oncology drug programs with ThinkingNodeLife.ai’s AI Digital Cell Clone Lab platform.
 Integrating AI-powered solutions into our research processes aligns with our aim to adopt smarter practices in our R&D, in order to broaden drug application to more cancer types and speed up the time it takes to bring new drugs to patients,” explained Bertrand Ducrey, CEO of Debiopharm.